eemilhaa/ot-harjoitustyo/documentation/architecture.md

   Menu --"*" Button
   MenuLoop --"*" Menu
   MenuLoop -- DataBase
+  UI ..> Button
+  UI ..> Menu
+  UI ..> MenuLoop

 ```
+## Class descriptions
-### Some notes on the classes
+### Game component classes
-The loop classes (**GameLoop** , **MenuLoop**)
+#### Player
+This class hosts everything related to the player, most importantly the logic related to player movement and controls.
+In a nutshell the player class provides methods for controlling the player movement utilizing pygame events, updating the player position and checking for collisions with the game map.

+#### Level
+The game levels are generated with the level class.
+The level class is most importantly responsible for providing a sprite group with all the sprites of the game and an update function to keep track of the level's state.
+A level has a player, and the player is just one of the sprites a level has, just like the map tiles.

+#### Renderer
+The renderer class renders content to the screen.
+A renderer takes a level as content to render, scales it from a small drawing surface to the full-sized display and draws it to the screen.
+  - This scaling is what makes the pixelated look of the game happen
+  - Menus do not have a separate renderer as native resolution is used there

+#### GameLoop
-  - A GameLoop takes a list of levels, a renderer, a clock and a database
+A GameLoop takes a list of levels, a renderer, and a database.
+The loop checks for events, updates the level and stores game results using the database

+#### DataBase
+- Every time a game loop ends, the level to which the player got to gets saved
-    - The loop checks for events, updates the level and stores game result using the database
+- The database can be queried for the total amount of tries and the highscore (highest level passed)

+### UI classes
 - A MenuLoop takes a dict of menus and a database
   - The loop checks for clicks on buttons, handles navigation between menus, updates the menus and queries the database to display its contents

-The **DataBase** class
-- Every time a game loop ends, the level to which the player got to gets saved
-- The database can be queried for the total amount of tries and the highscore (highest level passed)

-The **Level**  class
-  - A level has a player and other sprites such as map tiles

 The **Menu**  class
   - The most important functionality of a menu is to host **buttons**